Last Friday, Pamilerin had slashed at his mother’s arm with a knife, but this had been a mistake. He had meant to plunge it into her belly.

 Iya Tomiwa raises her brows.
 “What else will I call it?
 He reacted to the Holy Water, he confessed.
 He is already fine.
 But we must come back tomorrow and next tomorrow to complete the deliverance.”

 Olamide clutches at his hand.
 He used to love holding Olamide’s hand on the way to school.
 But on his second day as a JSS1 student, he had let go of her hand as they approached the school gate.
 “Mommy, stop holding my hand,” he whispered.
 “People will be laughing at me.”
-But he had grabbed her hand when they set out the next day, only letting go when they were his school gate came into view.
+But he had grabbed her hand when they set out the next day, only letting go when the school gate came into view.

 Tears sting her eyes.
 “Why did they beat him like that?” she asks.